 Of course now that I understand the enslavement of silk worms, and why the world would want to enslave a beautiful being, I need, want and must say that slavery, no matter the beauty of the slaves and what they produce, is wrong.

 For me and for Grandma and Uncle Mike it was the parachute that saved lives made into a christening gown that brought beauty and innocence where there once was a war.

-And the two roses that Grandma sewed was one for her and one for me and one for her own mother.
+And the two roses that Grandma sewed were one for her and me, and one for her and own mother.

 She wove it all.